Get ready to play Sudoku free online in your browser. This well-made Sudoku online game is a joy to play.

 It has advanced features including cell tagging and row/column highlighting.
 You can choose from three levels of difficulty.

-To begin, click one of the links under the picture at left.
+To begin, click one of the links under the picture of the game.
 This opens the game in a pop-up window.

 Note: The HTML5 version is an HTML5 game.
 It does not require the Adobe Flash Player.